bentomhall/nih-system/homebrewery/world/player-options.md

 \page

 ## Inventor
 Inventors are adventurers whose talents bend toward the clockwork, toward arcane technology (aethertech) as applied beyond the manufactory floor.
 Unlike mechanists, they do not cast spells; instead they directly manipulate aether and machinery.
+Since the Fourth Wish and the awakening of the Soul-forged, inventors and mechanics have multiplied.
+One oddity of both of them is that most of their inventions can't actually be operated by other people without the inventor present.
+There's always something missing.
+Some theorize that the inventor's own soul is a critical component in the tech.
+This has drastically reduced the speed with which advanced technology can spread.

 {{{note